Initiatives & Services

 We have a proud history of participation in the Marion Keane Basketball tournament.
 Staff offer after-school training.

-Ms Corrigan runs an after-school choir every Thursday evening.
-The school choir has won numerous national awards and sing at school events.
+Ms Corrigan and Claire run an after-school choir every Thursday evening.
+The school choir has won numerous national awards and sings at school events.

 All children in the school receive four weeks of gymnastics classes from a professional gymnastics instructor.